jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Click **File**, and then click **Save**.

-1. Click **DEPLOY AS**, **Deploy application from Web IDE to Bluemix**, and then review the contents of the Configure Application Deployment window.
+1. Click the status area in the Run Bar.
+Click **CREATE NEW**, and then review the contents of the Configure Application Deployment window.
+![The dropdown menu in the Run Bar][33]
  * Make sure that the information about the organization and space are as you expected.
  * Make sure that the displayed host and application name match the contents of the `manifest.yml` file
  * Make sure the check box that is next to "Save to manifest file: /manifest.yml" is selected.